 The old drama is being reenacted before our eyes, and as often happens, Harvey Weinstein plays the villain.
 The American release version of Wong Kar-wai’s The Grandmaster, which has cut and changed the original, is being decried as a travesty, the dilution of an artist’s original conception in the name of what somebody thinks will sell.

-I hope to take up The Grandmaster in another blog.
+I take up The Grandmaster in another entry.
 For now, I just want to point out the archetype goes back long before Harvey came on the scene.
 A screenwriter or director comes up with a fresh approach to telling the story.
 But a producer rules it out as something the audience won’t buy, or even understand.
 Moral: In Hollywood, the creative force is stifled by a money person who insists on doing things as usual.

 The 1940s in Hollywood was an era of narrative innovation.
 It gave us weird dream sequences and insane protagonists and subjective point of view and byzantine flashbacks and talking houses and complicated replays of action we thought we understood.
 While working on a book on this era, I’ve begun to wonder what the limits of innovation might be.
 What could make the boss tell the filmmaker that a particular narrative choice just went too far?